RESPONSE TO THIRD PARTIES

 We have received your emails and phone calls, and for everybody who has taken the time out of your day to respond, thank you, because that lets us know you care.
 Whether you agree with our decision or not, we appreciate the fact that you care enough to have called us and given us your input.

-I have decided to become a non-restricted provider of Delta Dental’s network.
+I have decided to become a non-restricted provider of all insurance networks.
 Non-restricted providers are also considered non-participating providers.
 My reasoning for wanting to do so is that third-party interference and the way I want to practice dentistry is not working.

 I know a lot of you come from great distances to see us and I know the reason that you drive is because we offer things that very few others do.
 I’m proud to be able to provide those services for you and I will continue to do so.